MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 For more information, see [Configure auditing for Active Directory Certificate Services (AD CS)](configure-windows-event-collection.md#configure-auditing-for-active-directory-certificate-services-ad-cs).

-## Other Windows events
+### Other Windows events

-The following general Windows events are required for all Defender for Identity sensors:
+The following general Windows events are required for all Defender for Identity sensors: <!--not all of these are for all sensors - need look into it>

 - 4662 - An operation was performed on an object
 - 4726 - User Account Deleted